Aristotle, godfather of mind body dualism

 It is good to realize that words like intelligence and 'understanding' originate from western CONCEPTS, based on Roman interpretation of Aristotle's concept 'anima'.
 Trying to give meaning to 'lifeforce'.
-Skills of all kind made the Western World extremely succesful and powerful.
-That behind being able to perform skills is the immaterial quality 'intelligence' is a BELIEF.
+Skills of all kind (effective behavior) made the Western World extremely succesful and powerful.
+That behind being able to perform physical skills is the immaterial quality 'intelligence' is a BELIEF.